humu/heapprof/docs_src/using_heapprof.md

     `npm install -g speedscope`.
 (See its [GitHub site](https://github.com/jlfwong/speedscope) for more installation details if you aren't familiar with running local JavaScript code)

+The 1.0.0 release of heapprof does not contain precompiled Windows images; in order to use this on a Windows machine, you will need a C/C++ compilation environment.
+This will be fixed in a coming maintenance release.

 ## Running your code

 heapprof can be invoked either programmatically or from the command line.
 Programmatically, you call